snowleopard/alga-paper/README.md

 ## Implementation

 See https://github.com/snowleopard/alga for the source code and links to blog posts.

+There are also draft implementations in Scala and Agda, see https://github.com/algebraic-graphs.